Email: apetrovic549 [at] gmail [dot] com (contact for full CV)

 I am an editor of All Things Morphology: Its independence and its interfaces, with Sedigheh Moradi, Marcia Haag, and Janie Rees-Miller.
 The volume is dedicated to Mark Aronoff.

 I am also a part of the Epenthesis research group led by Lori Repetti.
-We organized a workshop on epenthesis (and beyond) in September 2021: the program can be found here, and we are publishing a volume of selected papers – coming out soon!
+We organized a workshop on epenthesis (and beyond) in September 2021: the program can be found here, and we have also published a volume of selected papers.

 Research